 An easy-to-achieve but eye-catching painted feature wall visually anchors the bed in interior designer Katy Post’s son’s room.

-Do you have a question on the local Real Estate market, or should you spend money on a renovation of your home before you sell, or any information about a local area, call me on 0274 951 536 I’m always on hand to answer your query.
+Any questions on the local Real Estate market?
+I’m here to help!
+Should you spend money on a renovation of your home before you sell?
+Contactl me on 0274 951 536 I’m always on hand to answer your query.

 Check out what clients have to say about me